Course Structure of Mathematics CBSE class 10

 Zeros of a polynomial.
 Relationship between zeros and coefficients of quadratic polynomials.
 Statement and simple problems on division algorithm for polynomials with real coefficients.

-Pair of linear equations in two variables and their graphical solution.
-Geometric representation of different possibilities of solutions/inconsistency.
+Pair of linear equations in two variables and graphical method of their solution, consistency/inconsistency.

 Algebraic conditions for number of solutions.
 Solution of a pair of linear equations in two variables algebraically – by substitution, by elimination and by cross multiplication method.
-Simple situational problems must be included.
-Simple problems on equations reducible to linear equations may be included.
+Simple situational problems.
+Simple problems on equations reducible to linear equations.

 Definitions, examples, counter examples of similar triangles.